Coalition Innovates with Advanced Cyber Reinsurance Services

 Content derived from Coalition’s recent announcement emphasizes the critical need for advanced cyber risk solutions in an era of escalating digital threats.

-In its 2025 State of the Strata Market report, CHU has revealed that strata insurance premiums have experienced a modest increase of 2.8%, rising to an average of $981 per lot in the year leading up to June 2025.
-This increment is notably lower than the 14% surge observed in house insurance premiums during the same period. - read more
+CHU, Australia's leading strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of current industry trends and challenges.
+The report indicates that strata insurance premiums have experienced a modest increase of 2.8% over the past year, rising from an average of $954 to $981 per lot annually.
+This growth rate is notably lower than the 3. - read more

 Financial security is crucial in today's unpredictable world, where unexpected events can disrupt the stability and comfort of our daily lives.
 For Australians, protecting one's income and lifestyle from unforeseen circumstances is a key component of personal finance. - read more